 Enthusiastic entry-level Scrum Master.
 Has worked in Agile environments as a software engineer for seven years.
 Worked on two Scrum teams and filled in as Scrum Master on several occasions.
 Proven history of successful work with cross-functional teams.

 Notice how the second one makes a much stronger impact.

-So, in general a good resume summary should have:
+So, in general, a good resume summary should have the following:

-- Your years of experience working as an SM
+- Years of experience working as a Scrum Master

-- What your focus was (Industry, software, processes)
+- What your focus is (Industry, software, processes)

 - Your technical skills

-The organization you’re applying to has been running sprints, customized scrum to what they feel is best, and they reached that point by testing and iteration.
+The organization you’re applying to has been running sprints effectively, customizing scrum to their own particular needs.
+They’ve reached that point by continuously testing and iterating.

-All they want is to see a resume that shows a professional who cared for the role as much as the last one did.
+All the hiring manager wants to see is a resume that shows a professional who, with the right skills and mindset, cared for the role as much as their last Scrum Master did.

 More precisely, they want to see if: